Yamaha XV Motorcycle

-The end of Virago series came in 2008 when large V-shape engines were remodelled and the V-star and Road Star motorcycles were born.
+The end of Virago series came in 2008 when the large V-shape engine was remodelled and the V-star and Road Star bikes were born.

 Yamaha Virago Parts

-The attempt of Yamaha Motor Company to bring variety of models to the market to prevent home customisation have failed yet again.
-Despite the popularity, many XV models were transformed to resemble Café Racer or Bobber.
+The attempt of Yamaha Motor Company to bring variety of motorcycles to the market to prevent home customisation have failed yet again.
+Despite the popularity, many Yamaha XV bikes were transformed to resemble a Café Racer or a Bobber.

-As motorcycle models evolved so did parts, some are still being used nowadays and are available from Yamaha dealers directly, some were made obsolete.
-We offer a small range of the most desired aftermarket parts on the market so check out our selection of parts below!
+As bikes evolved so did parts, some are still being used nowadays and are available from Yamaha dealers directly, some were made obsolete.
+We offer a small range of the most desired after market parts on the market as well as a selection of Yamaha original spares, so check out our selection of parts!